GU-CLASP/GU-CLASP.github.io/content/pages/events/seminars/2022-03-23/index.md

 ---
-presented_by: "Eva-Marie Bloom Ström"
+lecturer: "Eva-Marie Bloom Ström"
 title: "How do words get in order? the role of speaker-hearer interaction in languages of South Africa"
 type: seminar
 date: 2022-03-23
-year: 2022
+duration: "2 hours"
-expired: true
+venue: "Gothenburg and Online"
 ---

 Abstract: